silverhammermba/blog/_drafts/htpc.markdown

 But there's always room for improvement.

 1. I obviously want a better IR blaster.
-The PS3 is a lender so one day we'll be stuck with normal Blu-Ray player and I really don't want to use its remote.
+The PS3 is a lender so one day we'll be stuck with the normal Blu-Ray player and I really don't want to use its remote.
 Blu-Ray support on Linux is still not great as far as I know, so IR is the only path I have at this point.
+Which IR blaster is easy to buy and has great lirc support?
 2. I wish I could easily track the power state of everything.
 The HTPC is really the only thing that needs to be always-on (because it operates as a server).
    If it could track the power state of every device, it could do stuff like